AleksandarFaraj/todo-backend/README.md

 To run in production:

+    //In order to allow users to access cross-origin, either process.env.CORS must be true
-    //process.env.CORS_ORIGIN must be the domain url that the user visits.
+    // or process.env.CORS_ORIGIN must be the domain url that the user visits.
 Exact syntax http[s]://domain.com:<port>

     npm run build
     npm run start:prod